 - 5.5.
-The Authority considers that affected customers and other market participants were harmed by the contraventions.
+The Authority considered that affected customers and other market participants were harmed by the contraventions.
 This has been set out in paragraphs 4.8 4.10. - 5.6.
-The Authority notes that npower has paid back approximately £5.4million to its customers as at November 2015 that it could have wrongfully backbilled during the investigative period. npower also wrote off bills and provided some customers with free energy if it could not implement their Ombudsman remedy in a timely manner. npower has also proposed other means of ensuring customers receive appropriate compensation.
-The Authority has taken this into account.
+The Authority noted that npower paid back approximately £5.4million to its customers as at November 2015 that it could have wrongfully backbilled during the investigative period. npower also wrote off bills and provided some customers with free energy if it could not implement their Ombudsman remedy in a timely manner. npower also proposed other means of ensuring customers receive appropriate compensation.
+The Authority took this into account.